wso2con2024/apim-tutorial/apim/Use case 8 - GraphQL APIs/README.md

       ```

 12. **Observe Subscription Updates**
-    - Notice the mutated schedule is updated in the subscription tab of the first console.
+    - Notice the mutated schedule is updated in the subscription tab of the first tab.